MattScarthSaunders/boardgame-reviews/README.md

 # installing dependencies

-To install all the required dependencies, make sure that the package.json file is present, then run:
+To install all the required dependencies, make sure that the package.json file is present and that you're in the correct directory in the terminal, then run:

 ```
 npm install